-Create an annotated timeline of the events that contributed to Jefferson's writing of the Declaration of Independence.
+Create an annotated timeline of the events that happened that contributed to Jefferson's writing of the Declaration of Independence.

 Think about the community's response during each event.
-How are the responses similar to if this were happening in the present?
-How would things be different now?
+How are the responses the same as if this were happening in the present?
+How would things be different?